globalvillagesoftware/infrastructure/docs/no-batchfile/source/environment.rst

 ########################################
-*Global Village* Development Environment
+|gv| Development Environment
 ########################################

-This section describes the *Global Village* software development environment and it's components.
-Eventually, the whole process of generating and maintaining the *Global Village* software development environment will be automated.
-These notes will help develop the automated environment as well as support the interim manual environment.
+This section describes the |gv| software development environment and it's components.
+Eventually, the whole process of generating and maintaining the
+|gv| software development environment will be automated.
+These notes
+will help develop the automated environment as well as support the interim manual environment.